leapon/docker-node-react-demo-webapp/README.md

 The setting can be specified by a site/setting.js file as well.
 An example file is available at site/support/setting.js.

-The following changes http port from default 8080 to 8050:
+The following command changes website port number from default 8080 to 8050:

 ```
 export LEAPBASE_HTTP_PORT=8050